Swendsen-Wang Algorithm on the Mean-Field Potts Model: Mixing Time at

-As a starting point, we have the following analogue of Lemma~\ref{hroch1}. \begin{lemma} For sufficiently small (constant) $\epsilon>0$, for any starting state $X_0$ of the SW-chain, with probability $\Theta(1)$, there are at least $q-1$ colors in state $X_1$ which are $\epsilon$-light.
-Further, if state $X_0$ has $q-1$ $\epsilon$-light colors, then with probability $1-\exp(-n^{\Omega(1)})$, the same is true for $X_1$. \end{lemma}
+As a starting point, we have the following analogue of Lemma~\ref{hroch1}. \begin{lemma} For sufficiently small (constant) $\epsilon>0$, for any state $X_t$ of the SW chain, with probability $\Theta(1)$, there are at least $q-1$ colors in state $X_{t+1}$ which are $\epsilon$-light.
+Further, if state $X_t$ has $q-1$ colors which are $\epsilon$-light, then with probability $1-\exp(-n^{\Omega(1)})$, the same is true for $X_{t+1}$. \end{lemma}